sonypasokan/family_tree_python/README.md

 #### Note
 The commands should be provided in a separate file, which has to be given as an input argument while running the script.
 See the next section to run the script with input file.

-### HOW TO RUN
-> python3 -m geektrust <file_name_with_path>

-### HOW TO TEST THE CODE
-A sample test file is available along with the source code.
-This contains all the sample use cases given in the problem statement, along with ADD_SPOUSE command used with one success and with one failure case.
-To run this, enter the command-
-> python3 -m geektrust test_file.txt

 ### OUTPUT
 Output will be printed in the console for every input command in the given input file.